-It may seem awkward to look for a sex therapist, but the process is similar to finding any other professional: a dentist, plumber, or accountant.
+It may feel awkward to admit you need a sex therapist, but the process is similar to consulting with any other professional: a dentist, plumber or accountant.

 Start by asking around.
-Check out the people your friends recommend online.
+If you feel comfortable asking friends and family for recommendations, check out the counselors they recommend online.
 See if you like their approach, credentials, reviews and ratings.

-Also go to the website of AASECT, The American Association of Sex Educators, Counselors and Therapists.
-It has information about different types of accreditation and lists of sex therapists by area.
+If can also be useful to visit the website of AASECT, The American Association of Sex Educators, Counselors and Therapists.
+The site has information about different types of accreditation and lists of sex therapists by area.

-Then, check out one or two in person (if feasible) or request a phone call or video conference.
+Finally, check out one or two sex therapists in person (if they are close by) or request a phone call or video conference.

-During your consultation, here are some good questions to ask:
+During your consultation, here are some questions to ask:

 - How do you define ‘normal’ sexuality?
 Look for a therapist without preconceived notions of what is healthy.
-How often you have sex and your range of sexual activities are only problems if you and/or your partner think so.
+How often you have sexual encounters and your range of solo and partnered sexual activities are only problematic if you and/or your partner think so.

 - What are your methods?
-You want someone who offers a number of approaches.
+You want someone who offers a number of approaches, such as:

 - Are you accredited?
-There are good therapists who do not have AASECT accreditation, but if a person who has been recommended to you does, that is a good sign.
+There are good therapists who do not have AASECT accreditation, but if a person who has been recommended to you does, you know you are consulting a qualified professional.

-If you can tell after the first session or two that this person is not right for you, move on.
-Not every therapist is right for every couple.
+If you have a feeling, after the first session or two, that this therapist is not right for you, move on.
+Not every therapist is the right fit for every couple.